axesup/combate/Dev-Setup:-General-Information.md

 ### Running The Environment

-After installation, to run the site locally, run the following commands in separate terminals:
+After installation, to run the site locally, enter the following commands in separate terminals:

 1. `./bin/coco-mongodb` (runs the MongoDB server)
 1. `npm run nodemon` (runs the server, automatically restarting on server-side changes)